Delicious Sourdough Ciabatta

 Ingredients and substitutes

 - Flour – I highly recommend bread flour if you love a chewy texture to your sourdough bread.
-Of course, you can definitely make sourdough bread with all-purpose flour as well.
+Of course, you can also make sourdough bread with all-purpose flour.

-- Water – Since we use a long and slow process of fermentation for this bread room temperature water works just fine.
+- Water – Since we use a long, slow fermentation process for this bread, room-temperature water works just fine.

 - Salt – You can use coarse salt, but I prefer to use fine kosher salt to help the dough absorb it well.

-- Levain – Levain is a larger amount of wild yeast that is made from a small quantity of sourdough starter.
+- Sourdough starter /levain– Levain is a larger amount of wild yeast that is made from a small quantity of sourdough starter.
+So as long as you have the correct amount of starter, you are good to go.

-- Levain – In a medium bowl, combine the sourdough starter, water, and flour.
+- Active starter/Levain – In a medium bowl, combine 35 grams of sourdough starter, 35 grams of water, and 35 grams of flour.
 Stir well to combine.
 Then, cover and leave to rise for 3 hours at room temperature.

 Pro tip – You can make the levain up to 5 days in advance and leave it in the fridge.

 - Autolyze – In a large mixing bowl, add the sourdough starter, water, and flour.
 Stir well with a wooden spoon or spatula.
-Then, cover the bowl and leave to rest for 60 mins up to 2 hours.
+Then, cover the bowl and leave it to rest for 60 minutes up to 2 hours.

-Pro tip – Autolyze will help strengthen the gluten formation on the dough.
+Pro tip – Autolyze will help strengthen the gluten formation in the dough.

 - Salt – Next, add the salt to the starter and combine well for at least 2 minutes.
 Cover the bowl and let the dough rest for another 30 minutes.